-- Sing Songs or Play I Spy to Entertain the Little Ones in the Ride Line Ups
+Sing Songs or Play I Spy to Entertain the Little Ones in the Canada’s Wonderland Ride Line Ups

 Some ride lines can be long and of course for our little ones it feels even longer.
 I recommend to make standing in line fun by singing your favourite songs and even playing a fun game of “I Spy with my little eye.”
 It makes the time go by faster and keeps your little ones entertained.
 It worked for us!

-- Plant Snoopy, Kidzville, Splash Works, and Dinosaurs Alive….Oh My!
+Visit Plant Snoopy, Kidzville, Splash Works, and Dinosaurs Alive At Canada’s Wonderland

 There is just so much to do!
-Planet Snoopy and Kidzville are areas that I recommend for families as there are a lot for our little ones to do there such as rides, daily character meet-and-greets and live entertainment.
+Planet Snoopy and Kidzville are areas that I recommend for families.
+There are a lot for our little ones to do there such as rides, daily character meet-and-greets and live entertainment.
 Planet Snoopy features Charlie Brown, Snoopy, Lucy and Linus.
 Kidzville is filled with brightly coloured buildings, rides and restaurants.
-If it is a hot summer day then take advantage of Splash Works which is Canada Wonderland’s Premier Water Park and something to check out if you have time.
+If it is a hot summer day then take advantage of Splash Works which is Canada Wonderland’s Premier Water Park.
 There is an area that is great for toddlers to splash around.
 Then there is Dinosaurs Alive where you can find more than 40 moving and practically breathing life-sized dinosaurs, including several you can control.
 This experience is designed to thrill guests for all ages but it is not included in your admission ticket.
 To try this it costs $5 CDN (+processing fee+tax) for each person.

-- Take Lots of Pictures and Have Fun
+Take Lots of Pictures Around Canada’s Wonderland and Have Fun

 Until next time…..Happy Parenting!